Adilien/contract-management-system/README.md

 # contract-management-system

-A Desktop application for businesses who need a Contract Management System.
+A desktop application for businesses who need a Contract Management System.